Evernorth/aws-lambda-go-adapter/README.md

 ### How it works
 Lambda Function in AWS:
-1. The main function calls the lambda.Start function, passing in the Handler function.
+1. The main function calls the `lambda.Start` function, passing in the `Handler` function.
-2. AWS Lambda invokes the Handler function when an HTTP request is received.
+2. AWS Lambda invokes the `Handler` function when an HTTP request is received.
+3. Alternatively, the main function can call `lambda.StartWithOptions` to enable graceful shutdown with a cleanup function.

 ![diagram1](docs/images/diagram1.png)

 Testing a Lambda Function outside of AWS:
-1. The main function calls the httpadapter.Start function, passing in the Handler function and the port number to listen on.
+1. The main function calls the `httpadapter.Start` function, passing in the `Handler` function and the port number to listen on.
-2. The httpadapter listens for incoming HTTP requests on the specified port and invokes the Handler function when a request is received.
+2. The httpadapter listens for incoming HTTP requests on the specified port and invokes the `Handler` function when a request is received.
+3. Alternatively, the main function can call `httpadapter.StartWithOptions` to enable graceful shutdown with a cleanup function.

 ![diagram2](docs/images/diagram2.png)

 ## Features
-* Supports APIGatewayV2HTTP, APIGatewayProxy, and ALBTargetGroup events.
+* Supports `APIGatewayV2HTTP`, `APIGatewayProxy`, and `ALBTargetGroup` events.
-* Supports handler functions with and without context.Context parameters.
+* Supports handler functions with and without `context.Context` parameters.
 * Supports both values and pointers for handler function request events.
 * Supports both values and pointers for handler function response events.